rgervacio/learning-audacity/docs/editing-a-project/copy-cut-paste-and-duplicate-audio.md

 ## Cut and paste audio

-Cutting and pasting audio involves removing an audio selection and inserting it elsewhere in the same track, in another track in the same project, or in a different project.
+Cutting and pasting audio involve removing an audio selection and inserting it elsewhere in the same track, in another track in the same project, or in a different project.

 To cut and paste audio: